MagetoJ/skytronics/README.md

-# PC Today - Electronics E-Commerce Platform
+# PC Worx - Electronics E-Commerce Platform

 A modern Progressive Web App (PWA) for selling electronics in Kenya, built with React, Node.js, and PostgreSQL.